FryyGuy/Projects/README.md

           Project_1.py - a simple application that implements a basic controller and gravity.
 Also was able to paint a picture as the player model/figure instead of a ball, as in the Java application.
+          Physics_Engine.py - A physics Engine I made for the ADAM video game.
+Allows for creation of solid blocks, collision detection, and physical entity creation
+          Player_Assets.py - A player class for the ADAM video game that myself and another programmer worked on.

+Systems Programming - A folder dedicated to all of my Systems Programming work.
+Will contain all x86 / C / C++ based files.
+                      Will mark files that were completed in school, as well as those completed in my own free time.

+            C:
+                 htoi.c - a simple C function that allows a string of text to be entered in the format "0x######" / "0X######" or "########".
+The String will be converted to its proper hexidecimal number.

+                 Rudimentary Syntax Parser - This file contains code that will check other programming files for simple syntax errors
+                 (unbalanced paranthesis, missing semi-colons, unbalanced single / double quotes, etc.)